ruby/curses/README.md

 ## Developers

-After checking out the source, run:
+After checking out the repo, run `bundle install` to install dependencies.

-    $ rake newb
+To compile the extension library, run `bundle exec rake compile`.

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.
+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `curses.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## License